bhauman/figwheel-main/doc/figwheel-main-options.md

 This will normally be used to set the `:port` and `:host` of the server.

-Most uses of these options are considered advanced if you find yourself using many of these options you problably need to run your own server outside of figwheel.main.
+Most uses of these options are considered advanced.
+If you find yourself using many of these options you problably need to run your own server outside of figwheel.main.

 ## :rebel-readline

-By default Figwheel engauges a Rebel readline editor when it starts the ClojureScript Repl in the terminal that it is launched in.
+By default Figwheel engauges a Rebel readline editor when it starts the ClojureScript REPL in the terminal that it is launched in.

 This will only work if you have `com.bhauman/rebel-readline-cljs` in your dependencies.